No Tags Found!

 Amend(0)

 Generally, these issues are to be dealt with utmost care.
-When you have worked for 3 months in this company, you are aware that a notice of one month for resignation is required to be given as per your appointment letter to the employer to get the acceptance of the same.
+When you have worked for three months in this company, you are aware that a notice of one month for resignation is required to be given as per your appointment letter to the employer to get the acceptance of the same.
 Did you give your resignation in writing or orally?
 If given in writing by giving a notice of one month, your employer must accept the same without any protest.
 The only thing left for them is to make a decision in your case:

 1. To accept your resignation and relieve you from duty on completion of the one-month notice.